co-BPM: a Bayesian Model for Divergence Estimation: Notation and Preliminaries

 \end{proof} }

-Remark \ref{rie} indicates that the divergence can be defined over countable partitions.
-A simple illustration in Table \ref{extreme} implies the importance of a good partition.
-In next section, we describe how Theorem \ref{thm1} specializes to a partition based estimator for $f-$divergence.

-A closer look into the proof of Theorem \ref{thm1} gives us more insights.
-Let's take the derivation for $D_\phi$ as an example.
+Theorem \ref{thm1} provides to a lower bound of $f-$divergence on finite partitions, Table \ref{extreme} illustrates the importance of a good partition.
 Within each region, the gap between $D_\phi(p_1, p_2)$ and $D_\phi(\tilde{p}_1, \tilde{p}_2)$ comes from applying Jensen's inequality, therefore, it can be closed if $p_1(x)/p_2(x)$ in each region is approximately constant.
-Such observations indicate that partitioning the domain more finely would reduce the estimation bias.
-However, an overly fine partitioning will cause insufficient samples in each region and inadvertently increase the overall estimation variance.
+Such observations indicate that finer partition of the domain would reduce the estimation bias.
+However, an overly fine partition will cause insufficient samples in each sub-region and inadvertently increase the overall estimation variance.
 So there is a \emph{trade-off between bias and variance}.
 Therefore, an appropriate partitioning respecting the tradeoff should reflect the landscape of $\mathcal{X}$ and $\mathcal{Y}$ simultaneously and avoid over-cutting.
-We will see how this intuition is implemented in our Bayesian model.
+We will see how this intuition is implemented in our bayesian model.